mozilla-mobile/FirefoxData-android/README.md

 ## Quick start
 todo: API naming & update links (example).
 todo: get javadoc. link to it.
+todo: explain how to load examples into IDE (run config!)/develop library.
+todo: explain impl.

 Below is the simplest implementation, based on [SimpleExampleActivity][], which is one of the examples in [the examples/ module][example].